 Editing Wikipedia, as I said in my letter, however, is fraught.
 The toxic culture and vicious edit wars can eat your life.
 Horrified by the lack of balance in pages covering sexual violence, I started editing them.
 While editing was initially empowering, I was soon watching my edits get reversed—edits that I contend were reasonable and helped establish a more balanced perspective.
 I realized I was up against forces I did not have the time or emotional energy to battle.
 To maintain my sanity, I stopped editing the pages on which I could contribute to assuring a “neutral point of view.”
 Now, rather than work on the contentious sexual violence pages themselves, I work around the edges, putting in citations to show, for example, that the Disney classic, Beauty and the Beast, romanticizes an oppressive relationship.
 But even that requires fortitude.

-It is distressing that the information source that many people treat as gospel is conveying damaging attitudes—especially to people who may be vulnerable.
-I can imagine young victim-survivors of sexual violence falling into deeper self-blame after looking up relevant informational topics in Wikipedia.
+The information source that many people treat as gospel is conveying damaging attitudes.
+I can imagine young victim-survivors of sexual violence falling into deeper self-blame after looking up sexual violence topics in Wikipedia.
 Wikipedia reflects the rape culture in which we live and shapes our worldview from that dominant perspective.
 And by publishing an inaccurate review that did not acknowledge Wikipedia’s failures, The New Yorker abetted Wikipedia’s inaccuracies.

 So what do we do?
 For starters, change how Wikipedia operates.
 To resolve disputes, Wikipedia has layers of recourse, but the organization is even more male-dominated in its upper echelons.
 So I’ve been thinking: how do you create an organizational structure that will be conducive to female participation, where men don’t dominate decision making, where decision makers reflect the people served?
 From my view from the edges of Wikipedia, here are three things that might expand women’s participation.
 (Black, Indigeneous, and People of Color [BIPOC] and people from countries outside North America are also not fairly represented as editors in Wikipedia, and these suggestions might be relevant for expanding their participation as well.)